Craig Gibsone & Vera Franco

 50+ Years of Embodied Knowledge and Wisdom:

-The Findhorn Foundation participates in the United Nations as a Non-Governmental Organisation and is a partner of CIFAL Scotland, a UN training centre, actively sharing our knowledge and experience of integrated and sustainable development.
+The Findhorn Foundation participates in the United Nations as a Non-Governmental Organisation, actively sharing our knowledge and experience of integrated and sustainable development.

 Tiered price: £2440 / £2010 / £1840